YutianWeii/MSc-Advanced-Project/README.md

 Research methodology: Art experiments.
 From the perspective of the form of artwork presentation:
 1、How to transform artworks into a form that AI can understand?
 2、Experiment with creating art in the forms of images, text, and music that only AI can understand.
-They are meaningless in human world but meaningful in AI world
+They are meaningless in human world but meaningful in AI world.

 From the perspective of AI's feedback results:
 1、What type of work attracts AI the most?
 Those with high contrast, sequential, specific frequencies, highly regular or irregular ones? different with human preference.